dehezhang2/ETH_Computer_Vision/assignment3/CV_assignment3.md

 Question: **Potential problems if we skip this step**

 The data may contain very large or small values, which will affect the constraint matrix and increase the error when we do SVD to the constraint matrix.
+If we don’t normalize the data, and the coefficients in $X^T$ is really big, a small noise in $x$ will change constraint matrix by a large error.

 ### (b) Direct Linear Transform (DLT)